Office of Strategic Services: Women in the OSS

+Many women had familial or spousal connection to the war effort Jane Hutton-Smith, wife and daughter to military officers, worked as the Washington manager of Far East MO, and trained field agents in spreading propaganda against Japanese soldiers.
+Her weekly Rumour Mill session with the staff involved spreading "devastating lies" about the wellbeing of the families of Japanese soldiers, creating misinformation on planned attacks, and disrupting "puppet" relations between Japan and China.
+She and her colleagues generally spoke Japanese, Russian, or had other linguistic skills.

+Women served as liaisons with resistance groups in France, Yugoslavia, and elsewhere, shaping U.S. relations with these nations during and after the war.
+Hall helped organize, supply and train the French resistance.
+Novelist Mary Bancroft acted as a liaison between OSS officer Allen Dulles and German resistance groups.

+OSS women had direct engagement with foreign nationals and Allied counterparts, shaping wartime diplomacy and postwar foreign policy by building trust with international partners and establishing precedents for female involvement in foreign service, which had long-term soft power affects.
+Many went to work for the CIA or State Department.

 Dissolution into other agencies

-On September 20, 1945, President Truman signed Executive Order 9621, terminating the OSS.
-The State Department took over the Research and Analysis Branch; it became the Bureau of Intelligence and Research, The War Department took over the Secret Intelligence (SI) and Counter-Espionage (X-2) Branches, which were then housed in the new Strategic Services Unit (SSU).
+On September 20, 1945, President Harry S. Truman signed Executive Order 9621, terminating the OSS.
+Due to administrative error, the order only allowed the agency ten days to close.
+The State Department took over the Research and Analysis Branch (R&A); it became the Bureau of Intelligence and Research, The War Department took over the Secret Intelligence (SI) and Counter-Espionage (X-2) Branches, which were then housed in the new Strategic Services Unit (SSU).
 Brigadier General John Magruder (formerly Donovan's Deputy Director for Intelligence in OSS) became the new SSU director.
 He oversaw the liquidation of the OSS and managed the institutional preservation of its clandestine intelligence capability.

 In January 1946, President Truman created the Central Intelligence Group (CIG), which was the direct precursor to the CIA.
 SSU assets, which now constituted a streamlined "nucleus" of clandestine intelligence, were transferred to the CIG in mid-1946 and reconstituted as the Office of Special Operations (OSO).
 The National Security Act of 1947 established the Central Intelligence Agency, which then took up some OSS functions.
 The direct descendant of the paramilitary component of the OSS is the CIA Special Activities Division.

 Today, the joint-branch United States Special Operations Command, founded in 1987, uses the same spearhead design on its insignia, as homage to its indirect lineage.
-The Defense Intelligence Agency currently manages the OSS’ mandate to provide strategic military intelligence to the Joint Chiefs of Staff and the Secretary of Defense and to coordinate human espionage activities across the United States Armed Forces (through the Defense Clandestine Service) and was awarded status as an OSS Heritage organization by the OSS Society.
+The Defense Intelligence Agency currently manages the OSS' mandate to provide strategic military intelligence to the Joint Chiefs of Staff and the Secretary of Defense and to coordinate human espionage activities across the United States Armed Forces (through the Defense Clandestine Service) and was awarded status as an OSS Heritage organization by the OSS Society.